Speech-Language Pathology

 Pre-Speech-Language Pathology Advising Guide

-While there is no "pre-cardiovascular perfusion major" at the College of Charleston, the following guide and consultation with your advisor can help prepare you for your application and potential admission to a speech-language pathology (SLP) program.
+While there is no "pre-speech-language pathology major" at the College of Charleston, the following guide and consultation with your advisor can help prepare you for your application and potential admission to a speech-language pathology (SLP) program.

 • Undergraduate Preparation/Prerequisites

-Each cardiovascular perfuionist program establishes its own set of prerequisites.
-The following lists common prerequisite courses for admission into a speech-language pathology progrm.
+Each Speech-Language Pathology program establishes its own set of prerequisites.
+The following lists common prerequisite courses for admission into a speech-language pathology program.
 Make sure to check the programs you are most interested in applying to for complete undergraduate requirements.

 • Biology (3 semester hours)